Hywan/mnt.io/content/series/reactive-programming-in-rust/2024-08-27-observability/index.md

 to one research paper that proposes an immutable `Vec`: <cite>RRR Vector: A Practical General Immutable Sequence</cite>[^SRUB2015].

 Do you know the good news though?
-We don't have to implement it by ourself, because some people already did it!
+We don't have to implement it by ourselves, because some people already did it!
 Enter [the `imbl` crate][`imbl`].
-This crates provides [a `Vector` type][`imbl::Vector`].
+This crate provides [a `Vector` type][`imbl::Vector`].
 It can be use like a regular `Vec`.
 (Side note: it's even smarter than a `Vec` because it implements smart head and tail chunking[^UCR2014], and allocates in the stack or on the heap depending on the size of the collection, similarly to [the `smallvec`